DPorichis/vamana-indexing/ReadMe.md

 - Stitched Vamana supports parallel sub-graph creation
 - Filtered Vamana supports parallel graph creation, by splitting different nodes to different threads.

-Parallelism is supported in the query making process of all graphs.
-Choosing so splits the number of queries to n sub-threads to execute them concurenetly
+Parallelism is supported in the query-making process of all graphs.
+Choosing so splits the number of queries to n sub-threads to execute them concurrently

+#### Cache Support
+An LRU chache is implemented for storing distances.
+- Its storage is a simple unordered map for easy accessing
+- Its history for LRU is a linked list, which gets updated in each access.

+`Note: Due to the good management of distances, this cache doesn't seem to produce any benefit in any of our tests.`

 #### I/O
 For the data insertion, we use a 2D vector that each row contains the node's or the query's information.
 Each node has 102 values (1 * category + 1 * timestamp + 100 * dimensions), and each query contains 104 values (1 * query_type + 1 * category + 1 * start_timestamp + 1 * end_timestamp + 100 * dimensions).